xleon/mobileapp/docs/certificate.md

 For integration tests we [disabled certificate checks entirely](https://github.com/toggl/mobileapp/blob/develop/Toggl.Ultrawave.Tests.Integration/Helper/User.cs#L22), since they are a controlled environment.

+## Android App :robot:

+1. Request the certificate link on #mobile-dev (it's pinned, but you can always ask if you can't find it).
+2. Open it, give it a name and click install.
+3. There is no step 3.
+Android is simple.

 ## iOS App :iphone:

 1. Request the certificate link on #mobile-dev (it's pinned, but you can always ask if you can't find it).